Disk images

 Dumping a disk

 I found a work-around, based on two observations.
-The first is that TOS will not load a module from disk if that module is already present in memory.
+The first is that SDOS will not load a module from disk if that module is already present in memory.
 For example, it is easy to see that the first invocation of STATUS will load its module from disk, but subsequent invocations of STATUS will will execute that command without any disk access.
 The second observation is that the EXAM utility can be used to modify master memory.
 According to the manual EXAM is used to inspect and modify slave memory.
 However, if the address is preceded by an asterisk (as in EXAM *1500) then master memory is used instead.
 This option has not been documented in any available documentation.
-(The Stuttgart disk images contain sources for several modules, including those for DUMP and EXAM.
-These source codes reveal the use of the asterisk as a prefix to indicate an address in master memory.
-The modules for which the source code is thus available belong to SDOS version 4.2, but the same notation works for TOS version 1 as well).

 Combining both observations can be used to inject any command.
 First, you execute a module that uses overlay area 1, for example a COPY command without parameters.
 This command will immediately terminate with an error message (missing arguments), but will mark that command as loaded into memory.
 You then use EXAM *1500 to enter new bytes for any program of choice into memory.
-Then, entering COPY at the command prompt will then execute your new program at address 1500, as TOS assumes that overlay 1 still contains the module for the COPY command.
+My MiniBee terminal emulation utility has a handy ‘slowdown’ feature for this.
+Then, entering COPY at the command prompt will then execute your new program at address 1500, as SDOS assumes that overlay 1 still contains the module for the COPY command.

 I used this utility to read the floppy in both drives available in the TWIN disk cabinet.
-Each invocation on each drive may give slightly different results; sometimes and unreadable sector in one drive may be readable in another drive.
-I manually combined the program output from multiple drives and multiple runs to obtain a final best-effort disk image.
-It is then trivial to convert the textual output into a binary image.
+Each invocation on each drive may give slightly different results; sometimes an unreadable sector in one drive may be readable in another drive.
+I manually combine the program output from multiple drives and multiple runs to obtain a final best-effort disk image.
+It is then trivial to convert the textual output into a binary image (e.g. on Unix-like systems use the xxd -r -p command).